How to Build an Automated Invoice Processing System Using LeapOCR

 review_status == "auto_approved" - Send

-Common patterns:
+Common approaches:

-- Outbox table + periodic sync: store processed invoices in a DB table with
+- Outbox table + periodic sync: Store processed invoices in a DB table with

-synced=falseand have a separate job push them in batches. - Webhooks/events: emit an event like
+synced=falseand have a separate job push them in batches - Webhooks/events: Emit an event like

-invoice.processedthat other services subscribe to.
+invoice.processedthat other services consume

 - Store a reference to the original file location (e.g., S3 key or blob ID)